openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/working-groups/certification.md

 - He holds both a bachelor’s in business administration and management, and a master’s in philosophy of the social sciences

 ### **Current Developments**
 The nearly 30 members of the Certification WG are taking a short break from projects after the monumental efforts put into their recent manuscript.
-New projects and directions will be discussed in the first quarter of 2025
+New projects and directions will be discussed in the first quarter of 2025.

 ### **Previous Projects**
 - Manuscript preparation 'Ten Simple Rules to Promote Good Model-Sharing Practices'.
-Preprint avaliable through [zenodo](https://zenodo.org/records/12665701).
+Preprint available through [Zenodo](https://zenodo.org/records/12665701).
-- Feb-May 2024: Seven part [ModelShare](https://www.youtube.com/channel/UC17zWxzjmfvNV_bCYhOZrsQ) workshop serise.
+- Feb-May 2024: Seven part [ModelShare](https://www.youtube.com/channel/UC17zWxzjmfvNV_bCYhOZrsQ) workshop series.
 Learn more about this project [here](https://share.openmodelingfoundation.org/).